CIU 211 Dialectical Inquiry Class, Capital and Consumption

 I notice that the media says a lot of stuff to me but I don’t really see any chance in my standard of living.

-In fact since the sting of the Vietnam war and the protests here and in the US showing our countries disgust at ever going to war with Communism I have Seen the product of real change.
+In fact since the sting of the Vietnam war and the protests here and in the US showing our countries disgust at ever going to war I have Seen the product of real change.

 His government extricated Australia from the Vietnam War and abolished conscription.